confluentinc/ksql/docs/developer-guide/serialization.rst

 A ``null`` value in a table's topic is treated as a tombstone, which indicates that a row has been removed.
-If a table's source topic has an unwrapped single-field key schema and the value is ``null``, it be treated as a tombstone, resulting in any previous value for the key being removed from the table.
+If a table's source topic has an unwrapped single-field key schema and the value is ``null``, it's treated as a tombstone, resulting in any previous value for the key being removed from the table.

 A ``null`` key or value in a stream's topic will be ignored when the stream is part of a join.